-At SBR , the guests bookings originate from four main forms:
+At SBR, the guests bookings originate from four main forms:

-Proportion of Reservation Type (%) from August to December in 2012
+Proportion of Reservation Type (%) from 2013

 SBR has had to date a soft marketing campaign policy.
 Indeed, marketing outreach has never been very aggressive at SBR in a sense that the hotel has relied a lot on word of mouth awareness of its facilities and services rather than active promotion through brochures and other means.